Custodial Main Line: 282-2394

-Custodial Leadworkers: Melanie Burge, Camille Clark, Moses Collier, Penny Miller, Jennifer Otte, Ray Skeem, Steven Taryole, Tiffany Waggoner
+Custodial Leadworkers: Melanie Burge, Camille Clark, Dea Clark, Moses Collier, Darlene Durrant, Jennifer Otte, Alberta Rhoades, Ray Skeem, Steven Taryole, Tiffany Waggoner

 The custodial department cleans and maintains all of the academic areas on campus, which entails more than 2.9 million square feet.
 Each of our custodians maintains anywhere from 20K-42K square feet daily.
 We are not only responsible for the cleanliness and maintenance of these areas but also for the security and evening lock down.
 Our staff attends regularly scheduled training workshops and monthly safety meetings in order to keep them updated to the latest in equipment and cleaning materials and supplies.
 We currently employ over 70 full time employees and anywhere from 20-40 student custodians.